Eczbek/xieite/docs/namespaces/types/maybe_constant.md

 &nbsp;

 ## Description
-An alias to an optionally constant type.
+An alias to an optionally constant qualified type.

 &nbsp;